Diary of a CEO

 AI-generated · Apr 2026AI-generated summary — may contain inaccuracies.
 Not a substitute for the full episode or professional advice.

-Professor Robert Pape, a distinguished professor at the University of Chicago and former US Air Force instructor on conventional targeting, returns to the Diary of a CEO to provide an urgent update on the escalating conflict in Iran.
-Pape, known for his 21 years of modeling hypothetical bombing campaigns against Iran, asserts that contrary to US objectives, current military actions are not weakening Iran but actively strengthening it, leading to a more chaotic decision-making environment in the White House than in Iran's government.
-His central thesis is that Iran has realized the US cannot defeat them, leaving America in a dangerous escalation trap with no easy exit.
+Professor Robert Pape, a political science professor at the University of Chicago with 27 years of experience and author of "Bombing to Win," returns to the podcast to update listeners on the escalating conflict in Iran.
+Pape, who spent 21 years modeling hypothetical bombing campaigns against Iran, asserts that the current US strategy is not weakening Iran but actively strengthening it.
+He argues that Iran has realized the US cannot defeat them, citing the ineffectiveness of conventional bombing against deeply buried arsenals and the political reactions of a galvanized population.

 👤 Who Should Listen